suryasundarraj/rpi-mcp3008-analogData-thingspeak/README.md

 # Sensing Analog Signal using Raspberry Pi

-Basic Setup to integrate analog sensor with Raspberry Pi, where the data from the analog sensor are visualized in the Thingspeak API
+Basic Setup to integrate analog sensor with Raspberry Pi, where the data from the analog sensor are visualized in the Thingspeak API.
+This repository accompanying  with this [blog post][http://radiostud.io/sensing-analog-signal-raspberrypi/]

 # OVERVIEW